voxeet/voxeet-io-web/README.md

 The application is comprised of two parts:

-- A node.js backend [token authentication server](backend).
+- A node.js back end [token authentication server](backend)
-- A front end [Web application](frontend) that uses Dolby Interactivity APIs [UXKit](https://www.npmjs.com/package/@voxeet/react-components) and [SDK](https://www.npmjs.com/package/@voxeet/voxeet-web-sdk).
+- A front end [Web application](frontend) that uses Dolby Interactivity APIs [UXKit](https://www.npmjs.com/package/@voxeet/react-components) and [SDK](https://www.npmjs.com/package/@voxeet/voxeet-web-sdk)

-Following the instruction in each part to start the full stack app.
+Follow the instruction in each part to start the full stack app.

 ## Tools